Eye on China is a weekly bulletin offering news and analysis related to the Middle Kingdom from an Indian interests perspective.

 - The need for building a community with a shared future

-- That economic globalization is an indisputable reality and a historical trend
+- That economic globalisation is an indisputable reality and a historical trend

 - Saying yes to multilateralism and no to unilateralism